The

 So we're presuming you'll use them to the broadest advantage.

 This is why we've said the diagrams are not "dry academics": if you write an appoggiatura, you might call that academic; but you need to lay it out on the fretboard in your own way (and not be stuck).
-The diagrams are really only there to show you all of the note options, when you want.
+The diagrams are really only there to help you with all of the note options, when you want.

 Partial Shapes Regular Building Blocks